lwkSlick/lwkSlick/README.md

 Running a Minecraft SMP, making content, and slowly picking up development along the way.
 Still learning, but building real things.

-- Run and manage a live Minecraft SMP server — plugins, configs, player issues, the works
 - Built some Fabric client mods (with a lot of trial and error)
-- Grew a Discord from scratch to 300+ members and set up bots to keep it running
+- Grew a Discord from scratch to 500+ members and set up bots to keep it running
 - Post short-form Minecraft content on Instagram and TikTok
 - Putting together a Django web app as a side project — learning as I build
-- Dug into server logs to catch suspicious player activity and handled a UUID migration

 ![Java](https://img.shields.io/badge/Java-6A0DAD?style=flat-square&logo=openjdk&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-4B0082?style=flat-square&logo=python&logoColor=white)